 A Tuva legend tells how the mouth harp became a symbol for the love of two people: Once upon a time a smith and a girl fell in love with each other.
 But the girl was forced by her father to marry another man for his money.
 The smith suffered from this separation to the point that he made a Khomus and kept constantly playing it.
 He even stopped eating and drinking.
 He only played the jaw harp to forget his sadness.
 However, in his grief he threw himself down a cliff one day.
 When the girl heard this she followed him to death.
 The only remaining thing of the two was the jaw harp which was made by the smith with his broken heart.

-The Russian jaw harp scene is in motion.
-And this may be accentuated by the current intention to host the congress of the International Jew’s Harp Society 2017 in Moscow.
-For the one who wants to read more about the history of the Russian jaw harp and who can read in the Russian language, we suggest to have a look at an article by the Muscovite jaw harp expert and musician Aksenty Beskrovny.
+For those who want to read more about the history of the Russian mouth harps and who can read Russian, we suggest to have a look at an article by the Muscovite jaw harp expert and musician Aksenty Beskrovny.